*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 Luminati is the only residential provider that developed static residential proxies.

-This means that now you can have your own static residential proxies at your disposal at any given time.
+This means that now you can have static residential proxies at your disposal at any given time.
 So you don’t have to worry about blocked IPs and slow connection (that happens when your residential proxies rotate into a slow IP).

 But this doesn’t mean this is the ultimate service and that you should buy into it.